A question that haunts many – “is cold calling still effective?“

 - And finally, track, record, and follow-up on prospects persistently.

 The greatest lesson to learn from this article is to follow up until you’re sure it’s going nowhere.
 Prioritize leads, track their activities, and reach out consistently.
 Cold calling consists of lead nurturing and pushing for prospects to act immediately.
 And you need a system that can help you do this efficiently over long periods.
-Invest in CRM software that helps you qualify, track and report call center KPIs, and engage your leads.
+Invest in call center CRM software that helps you qualify, track and report call center KPIs, and engage your leads.
 If you’re looking for a CRM that can do these things, try LeadSquared.
 Its robust lead qualification and tracking abilities ensure that there’s zero lead leakage.

 A cold call opening may make or break your sales deals!
 Salespeople need to keep the opening line short, direct, and of value to their customers.